-A Beer-Lover’s Nirvana
+A Great Travel Experience and A Beer-Lover’s Nirvana

 I tend to drink more wine than beer.
 That, however, changed dramatically during a June visit to Pilsen (Plzeň in Czech) in the Czech Republic, home of Pilsner beer and the Pilsner Urquell Brewery, where it’s been bottling its excellent brew since 1842.

 The old ornate brewery buildings sit atop a maze of six-mile long cellars that were used to store fermenting beer for 100 years.
 Deep down in this maze of cellars, I enjoyed an all-you-can-eat and drink three-hour dinner for 500 Czech Koruna per person (less than $25).

 The chicken, red cabbage, potatoes, and dumplings were delicious as was the constant stream of unfiltered and unpasteurized beer, crowned with a thick foam head, served in large, copper pitchers.
 It’s a near-nirvana evening for beer lovers.

 There’s also a sizeable and popular restaurant up on the ground level with a more extensive menu of food and Pilsner Urquell beer.